cityofaustin/ags-service-publisher/README.md

 ## Tips

+- ArcGIS Pro project (`.aprx`) files will be used preferentially over MXD files, but MXD files will be automatically converted to ArcGIS Pro projects if necessary.
 - You can use [`fnmatch`][8]-style wildcards in any of the strings in the list arguments to the runner functions, so, for example, you could put `included_services=['CouncilDistrict*']` and both the `CouncilDistrictMap` and `CouncilDistrictsFill` services would be published.